-How to Conjugate Verbs in the Spanish Preterite
+How to Conjugate Past Tense in Spanish

 Here is an example using the Spanish verb mirar (to watch).
 First, shave off the -ar ending.
 Then…